dao-xyz/peerbit/README.md

 await program.network.add(peer2.identity.publicKey)

-// peer2 also has to "join" the network, in practice this means that peer2 adds a record telling that its Peer ID trusts its IPFS ID const programPeer2 = await peer2.open(programPeer1.address, {... options ...}) await peer2.join(programPeer2) // This might fail with "AccessError" if you do this too quickly after "open", because it has not yet recieved the full trust graph from peer1 yet
+// peer2 also has to "join" the network, in practice this means that peer2 adds a record telling that its Peer ID trusts its libp2p Id const programPeer2 = await peer2.open(programPeer1.address, {... options ...}) await peer2.join(programPeer2) // This might fail with "AccessError" if you do this too quickly after "open", because it has not yet recieved the full trust graph from peer1 yet
 ```